techcultivation/docs/background-research/donations-and-tax-deductibility.md

 it is at least required to send a letter in which you cite that ruling before your donations will be accepted as such.
 [Here's a Dutch example](http://www3.imperial.ac.uk/newsandeventspggrp/imperialcollege/centres/sci/newssummary/news_29-5-2015-9-11-34) of how it can work with just a letter.

 Our own experience is limited.
-So far we have asked a couple of donors from other European countries to send our "official" German donation receipt plus a signed English translation plus German letter by the tax office that confirms tax status to their own tax offices and ask if that was sufficient, but we have yet to hear of any results.
+In other non-profits, so far, we have asked a couple of donors from other European countries to send our "official" German donation receipt, plus a signed English translation, plus German letter by the tax office confirming our tax status, to their own tax offices and ask if that was sufficient, but we have yet to hear of any results.